 All families are to be prepared to support the school program with an ability to pay the tuition and fees as set by the School Board.
 Parents’ desire to support the authority of the School Board and its policies for the operation of the school is important.
 RCS is a parent-run school that relies on parent volunteerism to accomplish its goals, and active participation is encouraged.

-The RCS Principal, Administrator and/or School Board member will interview parents applying for admission to discuss the aims of the school and those of the parents.
-Toggle Content
+The Head of School and/or School Board member will interview parents applying for admission to discuss the aims of the school and those of the parents.

 Please see Registration and Tuition for more information.

 TRIP (Tuition Reduction Incentive Program) is available to parents to help supplement their tuition.
 Please see the Parents Tab for more information on TRIP.

 Do you have a Dress Code?